-Fiscal Year 2024 (5 points)
+Fiscal Year 2025 (5 points)

-7. Based on the organization's fiscal year 2024 budget and actual operations, describe the strategic operational decisions the organization has made in the last 12 months to remain sustainable.
-Include as much detail as possible.
+8. Based on the organization's fiscal year 2025 budget and actual operations, describe the strategic operational decisions the organization has made in the last 12 months to remain sustainable.
+Include the organization's fiscal year dates and as much detail as possible.
 When discussing reductions or increases, you are encouraged to use percentages to demonstrate changes.

-Fiscal Year 2025 (15 points)
+Fiscal Year 2026 (15 points)

-8. Describe the organization's plan for sustainability for fiscal year 2025 based on the budget in the Financial Workbook attachment (below).
-Include in your response the organization's plan for how expenses might be adjusted or reduced if projected revenue goals are not reached.
+9. Describe the organization's plan for sustainability for fiscal year 2026 based on the budget in the Financial Workbook attachment (below).
+Include in your response the organization's plan for (1) how expenses might be adjusted or reduced if projected revenue goals are not reached, and (2) how revenue fluctuations of more than 10% will be realized.
 You may refer to Budget Notes/Scenarios attached in the following question, if applicable.